NeoZis/weather/README.md

 # Weather

-> Shows the weather in selected cities.
+> This application shows the weather in selected cities.

 ## Build Setup